 But, since these wall-mounted systems don’t use ductwork, you might be asking just how loud that fan is that heats and cools your home?

 While the air handler might be mounted right on your wall, the fan is actually incredibly quiet!
 I’ve done installs where the homeowner couldn’t believe they are running.
 That’s how quiet they are!
 You have to stand right next to them to hear the fan.

 You won’t hear it just sitting in the room (unless you are sitting directly beneath the unit).

-For comparison, a wall unit air conditioner can emit almost seventy decibels, while a whole-home central air conditioner emits between fifty to seventy decibels.
-A mini-split emits around thirty-two decibels, comparable to someone whispering beside you.
+For comparison, a window air conditioner can emit almost 70 decibels, while a whole-home central air conditioner emits anywhere between 50-70 decibels.
+A mini-split emits around 32 decibels, which is comparable to someone whispering beside you.

 What Is a Ductless Mini-Split Heat Pump?

 Mini-splits are a HVAC system that provides heating and cooling with a single unit.
 These systems do not require ductwork and rely on indoor air handlers to circulate air.

 These systems are used to heat and cool small spaces and single rooms.
 Since multiple indoor air handlers can be connected to a single condenser, they are ideal for zoning.
 The individual units can be customized to any comfort level, giving you greater environmental control in your home.